rafavzqz/geopdes/geopdes_base/doc/README.txt

 Below is a list of the main changes introduced with each new release

+Version geopdes_***-2.1.1
+* Added obsolete functions sp_eval_*_msh
+* Added error message in knt_derham
+* mp_geo_load: possibility of load a geometry from an array of NURBS structures, using nrbmultipatch to generate interfaces and boundary
+* sp_eval_msh: do not return an array for one single field

 Version geopdes_***-2.1.0
 * Functions modified to work on any dimension (3D surfaces and 1D problems).
 * Added msh_cartesian to replace the old msh_2d and msh_3d.